Unlawful Workplace Retaliation FAQs

 In Tennessee, employees are protected against workplace retaliation by several employment laws, including Title VII of the Civil Rights Act of 1964, the Fair Labor Standards Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, the Americans with Disabilities Act, USERRA (military leave), the False Claims Act, and the Tennessee Human Rights Act.
 Each of these laws prohibits retaliation for asserting rights afforded to employees.
 Only an experienced employment attorney can explain the legal nuances of all applicable federal and state laws that prohibit retaliation in your particular circumstances.

-If you believe you have been wrongfully retaliated against at work, contact Nashville retaliation lawyer Curt Masker to discuss your legal rights.
-Mr. Masker’s law practice is 100% employment litigation.
-Contact The Masker Firm today at 866-931-0146 or online.
+If you believe you have been wrongfully retaliated against at work, contact one of our skilled Nashville retaliation lawyers.
+Our law practice is 100% dedicated to employment law.

 Contact Rickard Masker, PLC today at the number above or online.